Ahmed-walid/WGSA/README.md

 # WGSA Company
-Website for a telecommunication company with data base
+Website for a telecommunication company
+#Used tools
+-node js
+- HTML , CSS, and Javascript
+-SQL database

 ## Table of Contents
 - [Home Preview](#Home)